Sweet Potatoes: One of nature’s truly great gifts!

 While all sweet potatoes are extremely concentrated in carotenoids, purple sweet potatoes are exceptionally high in their anthocyanin content.
 In fact, antioxidant research has shown that the purple pigments peonidin and cyanidin provide purple sweet potatoes with an ORAC value that is 3.2x higher than blueberries on a per weight basis!

-Famous Blue Zone and healthy populations that eat sweet potatoes as regular part of their diet include the Okinawans and the New Guinea Highlanders.
+Famous Blue Zone and healthy populations that eat sweet potatoes as a regular part of their diet include the Okinawans and the New Guinea Highlanders.
 These and other populations have great levels of health from so many excellent lifestyle characteristics and sweet potatoes are just one more of these.

 - Ahmad MH, Morrison EY, Asemota HN.
 Food processing methods influence the glycemic indices of some commonly eaten West Indian carbohydrate-rich foods.
 Br J Nutr.
 2006 Sep;96(3):476-81.
 2006.